Homework I

 Function value should only be shown if the value exists.
 If the value cannot be calculated for the given x or is a complex number, You can choose to display “missing” or “complex”.
 If you wish, you are free to calculate the imaginary numbers and display them as well.
 Regardless of the variant, you will need to find up to 20 results.

-The inputs for the program come from the keyboard and is entered by the user.
+The inputs for the program come from the keyboard and are entered by the user.
 All inputs besides the number of steps N must support real numbers.
 Number of steps N is an integer.

 You will need to create and submit a program written in C, an algorithm for the program represented as an UML activity diagram and a report.